Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered spaces with

 We now consider the contact structure on this lens space.
 It will be given by a minimal path in the Farey graph that starts at $-1/s_1$ and moves clockwise to $1/s_2$ (note the flip in the sign from $-1/s_2$ to $1/s_2$, this is for the same reason we have a flip in sign in the proof of Lemma~\ref{sfsons1s2}) with signs on all but the first and last edge.
 We claim that all the signs on the edges from $-1/s_1$ to $0$ are all the same and opposite from those going from $0$ to $1/s_2$.
 (We note that in the case when $s_1=n>1$ there is only one edge from $-1/s_1$ to $0$ we will deal with this case below and so for now assume that this is not the case.)
-To see why this claim is true note that when thinking of these tori as coming from surgery on a Legendrian link in $S^1\times S^2$ they both have lower meridians, but when thinking about them as describing the lens space one has a lower meridian and the other has an upper meridian.
-When switching between upper and lower meridians the co-orientation on the boundary of the torus changes.
-Thus since both legs were stabilized the same way, which corresponds to the corresponding basic slices being the same, when viewed as describing a lens space the bypasses have the opposite sign.
-Thus we see a mixed torus in the middle of our lens space and the third leg is obtained by doing surgery on a torus knot sitting on this torus.
+To see why this claim is true, note that when thinking of these tori as coming from surgery on a Legendrian link in $S^1\times S^2$ they both have lower meridians, but when thinking about them as describing the lens space, one has a lower meridian and the other has an upper meridian.
+When switching between upper and lower meridians, the co-orientation on the boundary of the torus changes.
+Thus, since both legs were stabilized the same way, the solid tori corresponding to those legs have basic slices of the same sign.
+However, when gluing the two solid tori together, we consider one of them to have an upper meridian and hence the signs of the basic slices in the solid torus change sign.
+Thus, we see a mixed torus in the middle of our lens space and the third leg is obtained by doing surgery on a torus knot sitting on this torus.